Man wearing VR headset and interacting in the virtual reality with hand controllers

 Emphasize Multisensory Design

-• Combine visuals and sound: Use clear visuals and audio cues together.
-This helps users with vision or hearing impairments.
+• Combine visuals and sound: Use clear visuals and audio cues together to help users with vision or hearing impairments.

 Inclusive User Testing

-• Test with diverse users: Work with people with disabilities in the testing process.
-Their feedback will help you find and fix things that make your VR experience less accessible.
+• Test with diverse users: Work with users with disabilities in the testing process so you can make more accessible designs.

 3. Design for Immersion and Presence in VR